Properties of Krylov state complexity in qubit dynamics: Two Qubits

 \subsubsection{Rydberg-biased freezing}

 Now, we examine the dynamics of the Krylov state complexity under the phenomenon of Rydberg-biased freezing, which arises from a combined effect of Rybderg blockade and an offset in the Rabi couplings of the two Rydberg atoms \cite{Rydberg-Biased-Freezing-IOP2019, Rydberg-Biased-Freezing-Expt-PRR2021}.
-Again, we keep $\Delta_1 = \Delta_2 = 0$.
-When $\Omega_2>>\Omega_1$ and $V_0 >> \Omega_2$, starting from $|gg\rangle$, the first atom is essentially frozen in the ground state while the second atom undergoes Rabi oscillations between $|g\rangle$ and $|e\rangle$.
-In other words, Rabi-oscillations occur between $|gg\rangle$ and $|ge\rangle$ states as shown in Fig. \ref{fig:Rydberg-biased-freezing-prob-densities-V100-omega2_25}(a), and $|eg\rangle$ and $|ee\rangle$ states do not contribute to the dynamics.
+When $\Omega_2$ and $V_0$ are much greater than $\Omega_1$, starting from $|gg\rangle$, the first atom is essentially frozen in the ground state ($|g\rangle$) while the second atom undergoes Rabi oscillations between $|g\rangle$ and $|e\rangle$.
+In other words, Rabi oscillations occur between $|gg\rangle$ and $|ge\rangle$ as shown in Fig. \ref{fig:Rydberg-biased-freezing-prob-densities-V100-omega2_25}(a), and the $|eg\rangle$ and $|ee\rangle$ states do not contribute to the dynamics.

 For the initial state $|K_0\rangle^{gg} = |gg\rangle$, the Krylov basis states are,